gini/gini-capture-sdk-android/componentapiexample/README.md

 ### GVL 3.0.0 and newer

-In addition to the above, if there is a `GiniVision` instance and multi-page is enabled, it starts the Multi-Page Review Screen when the
+In addition to the above, if there is a `GiniCapture` instance and multi-page is enabled, it starts the Multi-Page Review Screen when the
 `CameraFragmentListener#onProceedToMultiPageReviewScreen()` is called.

 Help Screen